lixianbin1/vite-plugin-lazy-thumbnails/log/README_en.md

 - Added logic to prioritize caching if images are cached (to prevent flickering caused by page refreshing replacement paths)
 - Fixed an issue where "t" in the path caused the path to be incorrect

+# v0.3.1

+  Update the configuration introduction in the README document

+# v0.3.2

+  Update the query keywords for npm packages